qqqlllyyyy/emaily-survey-app/notes/01-server-size-architecture.md

 git push heroku master
 ```

 If we go to url [https://vast-garden-42186.herokuapp.com/](https://vast-garden-42186.herokuapp.com/) now, we can view our application online.
+We can also run `heroku open` to automatically open a browser and go to our application url.
+If you ran into some error, run `heroku logs` for trouble shooting.

+#### 4.3.
+Subsequent Deploys

+After we made some changes,